 * I inherited violence that originated from the poverty caused by the Japanese occupation of Korea for decades and the Korean War.

 * I shopped in Korean grocery stores and spent lots of time in Korea Town.

-* I did not have any historical asian role models because public school had failed me and that brought feelings of inferiority to white people.
+* I did not have any historical asian role models because public school omitted asian american history.

 * I cried as kids continually made slant eyes at me throughout grade school or passed me notes that said nip on them with slant eye stick figures.

 * I grew up with relatives that trickled in from Korea one by one that brought different ways of speaking and being in the world.
 As a kid trying to fit in, I shied away from them because of their connection to the things kids made fun of me for.

 * I cried in school because the teacher asked us to stand up and say what we had for lunch and I said ramen and kimchi and the teacher and the entire class laughed.
 I became embarrassed of my food.